Home

 d) If you had to wait, did you wait long?

-e) Did you receive the cruise planner's undivided attention, from start to finish?
+e) Did you receive the agent's undivided attention, from start to finish?
 If not, did she or he ask permission to answer another call or to perform another task?

 f) After informing the agent of your desire to take a cruise, did s/he give you literature, other information or simply a sales pitch prior to asking you any profile questions?